Bhart97/CDE-project/module/part b/README.md

 Reminder, all permissions and access to AWS resources is denied by default.
 The information below details the implementations of the IAM permissions for this module.

 Policies:
-- Group is created for users (current students).
+- Group is created for current users.
-- Group is given permission to use the AWS CLi and other programming tools.
+- Group is given permission to programmatic tools and AWS CLI.
-- Group is given permission to tagged resources for R/W EC2 and S3.
+- Group is given permission to tagged resources for R/W EC2 and S3?
 - Group is given permission to READ-only VPC.
 - Group is given permission to use CloudFormation.
-- Group is given permission to AWS Lambda Functions.
+- Group is given permission to use AWS Lambda Functions.

 Roles:
 - EC2 instances are given permission to communicate with S3 services.